kevin-fang/high-throughput-febio/INSTALL.md

 # Installation and Initialization

+## Adding a machine to an existing network (creating a central manager is below this)

 ### Installing through Docker (preferred method, much easier):
-- Install Docker on any machine (Linux, Windows, Mac).
+- Install [Docker](https://www.docker.com/) on any machine (Linux, Windows, Mac).
+Note that running from startup is much easier on Linux machines.
 - Run `git clone https://github.com/kevin-fang/high-throughput-febio` and navigate to the `docker_install` directory.
 - In the `Dockerfile`, modify the line `wget --output-document=condor_config.local https://raw.githubusercontent.com/kevin-fang/high-throughput-febio/master/sample_condor_config.local` so that it will points to a corrected condor_config.local from the internet (create your own condor_config.local so it follows the format below and upload it to Dropbox/Google Drive/another cloud hosting service).
 Note the condor configuration file cannot be changed after you build the docker image.
 You can always rebuild the image with a corrected file, though.
-- Build the docker image with `docker build -t condor .`.
-After it finishes (it will take a few minutes), run `docker images` and check that there is an image present called "condor".
+- Build the docker image with `docker build -t condor .` After it finishes (it will take a few minutes), run `docker images` and check that there is an image present called "condor".
-- Run `docker run -itd --name=condor_docker condor /bin/bash && docker exec condor_docker /etc/init.d/condor start`.
+- Run `docker run -itd --name=condor_docker condor /bin/bash && docker exec condor_docker /etc/init.d/condor start`
-- To stop the container, run `docker exec condor_docker /etc/init.d/condor stop && docker kill condor_docker`.
+- To stop the container, run `docker exec condor_docker /etc/init.d/condor stop && docker kill condor_docker`
 - To automatically run condor every time your computer turns on, add the start command to `/etc/rc.local` (on Linux ) on *your* machine.
-For

 ### Native Installation:
-Install the basic package with `sudo apt-get install htcondor`.
-Modify `/etc/condor/condor_config.local` to have the following text:
+Install the basic package with `sudo apt-get install htcondor` Modify `/etc/condor/condor_config.local` to have the following text:

 ```
-CONDOR_HOST = <host ip address - e.g. 192.168.0.101>
+CONDOR_HOST = <central manager ip address - e.g. 192.168.0.101>
-ALLOW_WRITE = <network of ip addresses - e.g. 192.168.0.*>
+ALLOW_WRITE = <network of ip addresses - e.g. 192.168.0.*.
+Can also just be *>
 ALLOW_NEGOTIATOR = $(CONDOR_HOST)
 ALLOW_NEGOTIATOR_SCHEDD = $(ALLOW_NEGOTIATOR)
 HOSTALLOW_CONFIG = $(CONDOR_HOST)
-CONDOR_ADMIN = <user on the root machine - e.g. root@192.168.0.101>
+CONDOR_ADMIN = <user on the central manager machine - e.g. medialab@192.168.0.101>
 NEGOTIATOR_HOST = $(CONDOR_HOST)
 ```